Hairum-Qureshi/freelance-dev/README.md

 └─────────────────┘
 ```

-Google is responsible for authenticating the user.
+Google is responsible for authenticating the user's Google account.

 The backend is responsible for: